moukayz/Mouka-Yang.github.io/_posts/2019-03-17-windows-seh.md

 ### Steps for exception handling

-1. When a exception occurs, Windows check if the program is being debugged,

-   if so, Windows will **notify the debugger** of the exception by suspending the program and sending ` EXCEPTION_DEBUG_EVENT`  (0x1) to the debugger.
+1. When a exception occurs, Windows check if the program is being debugged, if so, Windows will **notify the debugger** of the exception by suspending the program and sending ` EXCEPTION_DEBUG_EVENT`  (0x1) to the debugger.

-2. If the program is not being debugged or if the exception is not dealt with by the debugger,

-   the system sends the exception to your per-thread exception handler.
-A per-thread handler is installed at run-time(installed by `__except` or `__finally`). and **is pointed to by the first dword in the Thread Information Block** (whose address is at FS:[0] in x86 and GS:[0] in x64)
+2. If the program is not being debugged or if the exception is not dealt with by the debugger,the system sends the exception to your per-thread exception handler.
+A per-thread handler is installed at run-time (installed by `__except` or `__finally`). and **is pointed to by the first dword in the Thread Information Block** (whose address is at FS:[0] in x86 and GS:[0] in x64)

 3. The per-thread exception handler can try to deal with the exception, or leave it for handlers further up the chain.